5 Minutes With Michael Tassis: The Man Running Brisbane’s Foodie Scene

 We’re waiting for him to arrive for the interview at Opa, the well-loved Greek restaurant on Eagle St, when an associate of his lets me know how rare it is for Michael to have a spare thirty minutes.
 “He’s a hard one to catch,” she says.
 I feel honoured.

 “Everything wasn’t meant to happen so close together,” Michael admits once getting settled near the bar area – his favourite spot, the staff informs us.
 “There’s a lot going on, but I knew that they would’ve been big opportunities to miss, so I just went for it.”
-The ‘everything’ he’s referring to is the opening of several new venues, including Fatcow on James St, a luxe steakhouse; Longwang, Tassis Group’s first foray into Asian cuisine; Dark Shepherd, a Mediterranean-inspired, lamb-focused restaurant arriving at The Star Brisbane; Pompette, an elegant French champagne bar and restaurant also coming to The Star Brisbane; and two cutting-edge tenancies on the new Kangaroo Point Green Bridge – Stilts, a Brisbane-first, above-water dining destination, and Mulga Bill’s, a stylish, all-day eatery.
-And that’s all just this year.
+The ‘everything’ he’s referring to is the opening and planning of several new venues, including Fatcow on James St, a luxe steakhouse; Longwang, Tassis Group’s first foray into Asian cuisine; Dark Shepherd, a Mediterranean-inspired, lamb-focused restaurant arriving at The Star Brisbane; Pompette, an elegant French champagne bar and restaurant also coming to The Star Brisbane; and two cutting-edge tenancies on the new Kangaroo Point Green Bridge – Stilts, a Brisbane-first, above-water dining destination, and Mulga Bill’s, a stylish, all-day eatery.
 It’s now clear why he’s been particularly hard to pin down lately.

 Hospitality runs in his blood, and it runs deep.
 Growing up in Sydney in a Greek family, Michael was always surrounded by family and food – something he attributes his love of hospitality to.
 “I remember for family meals, the amount of food coming onto your table…. it was a lot.
 That’s probably why you see a lot of banquets on my menus as well.
 It’s all about sharing,” he says.